maulsy01/HappyReportAnalysis/journals/syd-journal.md

 #### November 21, 2018

-I finished typing my journal into GitHub.
+Today I finished typing my journal into GitHub.
 I then made more comments into my python notebook describing the code and the visualizations I created.

+#### November 27, 2018

+Today during class, Sam and I planned out the order of our narrative and visualizations.
+We changed the theme and formating of our website to what we want.
+We created an image folder on github to put all of our visualizations so we can easily link to them for our website.
+We now have a plan to easily add our information to the website.